Gap Year

 • NZ's government and people are progressive and welcoming.

-• Life can feel fairly quiet and isolated.
+• Depending on the town, life can feel fairly quiet and isolated.

 2. The Netherlands